 But, you do need to learn to be a good marketer.

 Now that you’ve cleared your mind of those pesky myths that were probably limiting your ability to sell, let’s talk about marketing.

 Good Marketing Makes Sales Easy

 The sales conversation starts WAY before your potential buyers visit your merch table.
-When it comes to selling, marketing actually does the lion’s share of the heavy lifting.
+When it comes how to sell merch and music at shows, marketing actually does the lion’s share of the heavy lifting.

 Marketing might sound like something you need to study in school or read a stack of books to master, but at its core, marketing is nothing more than educating people toward a buying decision through demonstration and stories.